raspibolt/raspibolt/bonus/lightning/rebalance-lnd.md

   > [...]
   ```

-* We are going to create a simlink to the LND directory.
-We'll place the link in the home directory of the "charge-lnd" user to match the default LND directory used by rebalance-lnd (~/.lnd)
+* We are going to create a symlink to the LND directory.
+We'll place the link in the home directory of the "rebalance-lnd" user to match the default LND directory used by rebalance-lnd (~/.lnd)

   ```sh
   $ ln -s /data/lnd/ /home/rebalance-lnd/.lnd